gmx-io/gmx-synthetics/README.md

 - Accounts may receive ETH for ADLs / liquidations, if the account cannot receive ETH then WETH would be sent instead

+- If profit is capped due to MAX_PNL_FACTOR_FOR_TRADERS, the percentage of profit paid out to traders may differ depending on the ordering of when positions are decreased / closed since the cap is re-calculated based on the current state of the pool

 - Positive price impact may be capped by configuration and the amount of tokens in the impact pools

 - Negative price impact may be capped by configuration